NVIDIA/numbast/ast_canopy/README.md

 The package is built with [scikit-build-core](https://scikit-build-core.readthedocs.io/en/latest/index.html).
 In total, 3 libraries (packages) are built:

-- libcanopy: the library that traverses the clang AST.
+- libastcanopy: the library that traverses the clang AST.
-- pylibastcanopy: the python bindings to the `canopy` library, built with `pybind11`.
+- pylibastcanopy: the python bindings to the `libastcanopy` library, built with `pybind11`.
 - ast_canopy: the python API using the `pylibastcanopy` bindings.

 ## Run the tests